filmacedo/EAS-builder-registry/docs/Project Overview.md

   - Verifier (attester address)
   - Date of verification
   - Direct link to attestation on [EASScan](https://base.easscan.org) on Base
+    - “Verified By” should link to the corresponding Verification Partner attestation.
+    - “First Verified” and “Context” should both link to the corresponding Builder attestation.
 - The app does not to write attestations directly (these will be done through the EAS UI)

 #### 3. Partners Page